 8.3 Blankets, mattresses, pillows and other bedding supplied shall be of a reasonable standard and in a clean and sanitary condition.

 8.4 Access to toilet and washing facilities must be provided.
+This must take account of the dignity of the detainee, as appropriate.
+See Note 8F.

-8.5 If it is necessary to remove a detainee’s clothes for the purposes of investigation, for hygiene, health reasons or cleaning, replacement clothing of a reasonable standard of comfort and cleanliness shall be provided.
+8.5 If it is necessary to remove a detainee’s clothes for the purposes of investigation, for hygiene, health reasons or cleaning, removal shall be conducted with proper regard to the dignity, sensitivity and vulnerability of the detainee and replacement clothing of a reasonable standard of comfort and cleanliness shall be provided.
 A detainee may not be interviewed unless adequate clothing has been offered.

 8.6 At least two light meals and one main meal should be offered in any 24-hour period.
 See Note 8B.
 Drinks should be provided at meal times and upon reasonable request between meals.
 Whenever necessary, advice shall be sought from the appropriate healthcare professional, see Note 9A, on medical and dietary matters.
 As far as practicable, meals provided shall offer a varied diet and meet any specific dietary needs or religious beliefs the detainee may have.
 Detainees should also be made aware that the meals offered meet such needs.
 The detainee may, at the custody officer’s discretion, have meals supplied by their family or friends at their expense.
 See Note 8A.